micahwierenga/terminal-basics-navigating-the-filesystem/readme.md

 You’ll hear about _shell path_ (or $PATH) when working with the command line.
 The _shell path_ in OS X (or Linux) refers to a list of folders in the file system that contains files or executables that will be used by certain applications and programs.

-The $PATH is useful in a way that you will not need to type to absolute path  of a command if the folder where this command is contained is already in the path.
+The $PATH is useful because you will not need to type the absolute path of a command if the folder where this command is contained is already in the path.

-When a command is typed in the terminal, as search will be performed by the OS to see if the command exists in the folders referenced by the path.
+When a command is typed in the terminal, a search will be performed by the OS to see if the command exists in the folders referenced by the path.

 For example, the path that allows you to run the command `git` in the terminal like this: